HolisticCoders/orodruin/README.md

 # Installation
 - Clone the repository.
+- cd in `orodruin`.
+- Run `poetry config virtualenvs.in-project true --local` to make sure poetry will create the virtualenv inside the project folder.
+    Note: Skip the `--local` argument if you want that behavior in every project.
-- cd in `orodruin` and run `poetry install --no-dev` to create a new virtual env and install all the dependencies.
+- Run `poetry install --no-dev` to create a new virtual env and install all the dependencies.
     Remove the `--no-dev` argument if you want the dev dependencies.